 Keen Company creates theater that provokes identification, reflection, and emotional connection.
 In intimate productions of plays and musicals, we tell wholehearted stories about people striving to do their best and the decisive moments that change us.
 Keen has been honored with eleven Drama Desk nominations, two Drama Desk Awards, two Drama League nominations, and two Obie Awards.

-All performances will be at The Clurman Theatre at Theatre Row (410 West 42nd Street, between 9th and 10th Avenues) and will be Tuesday through Thursday evenings at 7pm; Fridays at 8pm; Saturdays at 2pm & 8pm; and Sunday matinees at 3pm.
-Tickets for Ordinary Days will be $75; premium tickets will be $90.
-Tickets for Surely Goodness and Mercy will be $65; premium tickets will be $80.
-(All ticket prices include restoration fees.)
+All performances will be at Theatre Row (410 West 42nd Street, between 9th and 10th Avenues) and will be Tuesday through Thursday evenings at 7pm; Fridays at 8pm; Saturdays at 2pm & 8pm; and Sunday matinees at 3pm.
+Regular tickets are $65 with premium tickets available for $80.
+All tickets for every Tuesday performance are just $28, no code needed.
+(Ticket prices include restoration fees.)

 A subscription package for both shows of the season is only $100 which includes unlimited exchange privileges, invitations to Keen Company readings, and admission to Keen Teens Festival of New Work!
-Save over 35% off full ticket price ($160.00).
-Subscribers also get free invitations to Keen’s Play Club discussion series. discounts on the purchase of Keen’s new cast recordings of Keen’s productions of Marry Me a Little and John & Jen, as well as advance notice and discounted tickets to The Playwrights Lab Series, and Keen Company’s Annual Gala.
+Save over 35% off full ticket price (a $160.00 value).
+Subscribers also get free invitations to Keen’s Play Club discussion series, discounts on the purchase of Keen’s cast recordings of Keen’s productions of Marry Me a Little and John & Jen, as well as advance notice and discounted tickets to The Playwrights Lab Series, and Keen Company’s Annual Gala.
 Subscriptions are on sale now!
 Keen patrons 30 or under see both shows for just $25 each with a KEENConnect Subscription at only $50.
 That's all the perks of a regular subscription for the price of a rush ticket!
 Save over 65% off the full ticket price!
 (Please note, a valid government issued ID must be presented at the box office).
 Visit keencompany.org/subscribe for more info.

-To purchase single tickets to Molly Sweeney and Blues for an Alabama Sky, visit the Theatre Row Box Office (410 West 42nd Street, between 9th and 10th Avenues), online at Telecharge.com, or call 212-239-6200.
+To purchase single tickets to Molly Sweeney and Blues for an Alabama Sky, visit the Theatre Row Box Office (410 West 42nd Street, between 9th and 10th Avenues), order online at Telecharge.com, or order by phone at 212-239-6200.